gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ---

-## Step 2: Ensure you have the Azure Sphere Tenant Credentials

-You will need the credentials for the Azure Sphere Tenant your device was claimed into.

-If you are using a lab device then lab mentor will provide you with the credentials.

----

 ## Link Azure IoT Central with your Azure Sphere Tenant

-**You must link your Azure IoT Central Application with the Azure Sphere Tenant your Azure Sphere was claimed into.**
+You must **link** your Azure IoT Central Application with the Azure Sphere Tenant your Azure Sphere was claimed into.

 **Right mouse click, and open in a new tab the [instructions to set up Azure IoT Central to work with Azure Sphere](https://docs.microsoft.com/en-au/azure-sphere/app-development/setup-iot-central)**.